jt3k/eslint-config-pedant/README.md

 **Note**: We omitted the `eslint-config-` prefix since it is automatically assumed by ESLint.

-You can override settings from the shareable config by adding them directly into your `.eslintrc` file.
+You can override settings from the shareable config by adding them directly into your `.eslintrc.json` file.

 Presets
 -------